CrawfordGriffith/osi-cpm/cpm 2.2/README.md

 Files description:

+CPM2 on Ohio Scientific Challenger III.pdf
+        This is a pdf of a scan of the documentation provided with OSI CP/M 2.2 version.
+It contains a few pages of information on the files provided with the distribution.

 DUMP.ASM
 	This is the source for the DUMP utility, that takes a file name and outputs the file contents as a Hexadecimal dump.